Emergency Dentist – Columbia, MO

 What constitutes an emergency?
 Many patients hesitate to reach out to us when they experience decay, damage, or toothaches because they don’t feel completely confident they need emergency dental care.
 However, whether or not we end up recommending you come to see us immediately, it’s always best to get started repairing dental damage before it has time to spread or worsen.
 The following are some of the most common cases your Columbia emergency dentist, Dr. Philip Batson, would consider urgent:

-Understanding the Cost of Dental Emergencies
+Understanding the Cost of Emergency Dentistry

 Our biggest concern during a dental emergency is to stop your pain and protect your oral health.
-We will let you know how much you can expect to pay for any given treatment, and we’ll make sure that you understand exactly why certain services are being recommended for your smile.
-Our team is more than happy to help you find ways to fit the cost of emergency care into your budget, such as maximizing your insurance benefits.
+With that said, we will let you know how much you can expect to pay for any given treatment, and we’ll make sure that you understand exactly why certain services are being recommended for your smile.
+If you are interested in learning more about the cost in the meantime, then read on – this next section is for you!

 Keys to Preventing Dental Emergencies